mendixlabs/listview-swipe/README.md

     - The 'widget-listview-swipe-foreground' will be white #FFFFF
     - The 'widget-listview-swipe-background' will be light light gray #d3d3d3
     - The 'widget-listview-swipe-background-after' will be gray #808080
-  - Custom style applied to the .mx-listview-item ar normal
   - Custom style to all swipe widget could also be applied to:
     - .widget-listview-swipe-foreground
     - .widget-listview-swipe-background-left